The gingerbread man theme is somewhere near the top of my list of winter activities for preschoolers.

-I start off reading many different versions of the story to the kiddos.
+I start off by reading many different versions of the story to the kiddos.
 This gives them an introduction to the story, and it allows us to compare the different versions.

 The students have fun listening to the different stories, and they really enjoy reading along.
 Here are more ways I’ve incorporated gingerbread man fun into early childhood centers!